ngenethlis/ich25/README.md

     - easier to research \/ do papers.
     - chatbot using RAG to answer questions with well cited answers, can quote papers

+- Reach Goals:
+    - ‘identifies gaps in the market’ simply by looking at the sketch/map and coming up with areas which are neglected